erlang/otp/erts/emulator/internal_doc/BeamAsm.md

 ### Annotate perf functions

-If you want to be able to use the `perf annotate` functionality (and in extention the annotate functionality in the `perf report` gui) you need to use a monotonic clock when calling `perf record`, i.e. `perf record -k mono`.
+If you want to be able to use the `perf annotate` functionality (and in extension the annotate functionality in the `perf report` gui) you need to use a monotonic clock when calling `perf record`, i.e. `perf record -k mono`.
 So for a dialyzer run you would do this: